jmanthony3/Archimedes/docs/class/engr-704-001-partial-differential-equations.md

 Simpler Steps:
 1. Replace $u_{j}^{n}$ with $\hat{u}^{n}e^{ij\nu}$ for each $j$ and $n$.
-2. Find the condition for the #stability.
+2. Find the condition for the [stability](engr-704-001-partial-differential-equations/stability.md).

-!!! example Heat equation with *Forward-Euler*:
+!!! example Heat equation with [Forward Euler Method](engr-704-001-partial-differential-equations/euler-method.md#forward):
     !!! attention
         **This will be in the exam!!!**